illumos/docs/docs/developers/build.md

     developer/gcc-7
 ```

-The patched version of GCC 4.4.4 is installed in `/opt/gcc/4.4.4`.
+The GCC versions to use can be found in `/usr/gcc/7` and `/opt/gcc/4.4.4`.

 ### OmniOS

 On OmniOS, the `illumos-tools` package includes everything you'll need to build
-illumos, including the optional GCC 7 compiler.
-Make sure you're running at
-least OmniOS version r151028 or higher.
+illumos.
+Make sure you're running at least OmniOS version r151028 or higher.

 ```
 sudo pkg install pkg:/developer/illumos-tools
 ```

-The patched version of GCC 4.4.4 is installed in `/opt/gcc-4.4.4`.
+The GCC versions to use can be found in `/opt/gcc-7` and `/opt/gcc-4.4.4`.

 ## Preparing your workspace